Some keep the Sabbath going to the Church

 View All Poems by Emily Dickinson

-I like the way Emily Dickinson talks about true worship being at home -- or within oneself -- rather than requiring church.
+Here Emily Dickinson seems to suggest that true worship occurs at home -- or within oneself -- rather than in the public domain of church.
 She celebrates a worship that is simple, essential, direct.

 I especially love the closing lines: